 Dual Degree means that you have to actually apply to the School of Arts and Sciences (SAS) and be accepted.
-After you are accepted, you must fulfill all requirements for the BA or BS for SAS.
-This is a more involved process and includes additional work on top of the ~30 credits for the major.
-For example, SAS requires that you take additional SAS Core courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
+After you are accepted, you must fulfill all requirements and get your BA or BS degree certified by the SAS.
+This is a more involved process and includes additional work on top of the ~30 credits in order to obtain a second major.
+For example, you will be required to complete additional SAS Core courses, as well as completing a minor in humanity or social sciences if you choose a technical major (such as Math, Physics, Biology, Computer Science, etc.) as your 2nd degree.
 You would receive two separate degrees/diplomas, one from each school.
-If you do not complete both degrees concurrently (example, you have a few classes left for your BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
-To apply for a Dual Degree, visit B-100 to schedule an appointment with a Dean in B-100.
+If you do not complete both degrees concurrently (example, you have a few classes left for your SAS degree, and you decide to graduate with just your BS from Engineering), you may not come back at a later date to finish your remaining classes and obtain the second degree.
+To apply for a Dual Degree, please consult with your advising dean at SoE.

 For either option, refer to the department in which you want to get the major/degree for advice on course selection.
 Degree Navigator, the RU catalog, and departmental websites are also good first points of contact for details on the required courses for a major in a specific area.
-Once this information has been reviewed completely, see a Dean in B-100 for assistance.
+Once this information has been reviewed completely, see your advising dean for assistance.

 There are also combined BS/Masters programs (BS/MBA, BS/MBS, BS/MS).
 Rutgers School of Engineering students are eligible to apply for admission to a variety of accelerated Masters Programs.
 These prestigious programs allow students to complete a Master's degree in one extra year while simultaneously integrating an undergraduate engineering experience with that of a graduate program.